karlgroves/strength-logs/app/docs/Exercises.md

 ## Introduction

-The `exercise` routes are used to interact with a user's own library of exercises that they can log.
+The `exercise` routes are used to interact with a user's own library of exercises that they can then use for training logs.

 ## `GET`